-The District's total OPEB liability was measured as of June 30, 2021 and was determined by an actuarial valuation as of June 30, 2020.
+The District's total OPEB liability was measured as of June 30, 2022 and was determined by an actuarial valuation as of June 30, 2022.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.

-Actuarial Assumptions - The total OPEB liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions - The total OPEB liability in the June 30, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Inflation: 2.00% Salary Increases: 3.00%
+Inflation: 2.50% Salary Increases: 3.00%

-Healthcare Cost Trend Rates: 6.5% Decreasing by 0.10% Per Year
+Healthcare Cost Trend Rates: 7.0% Decreasing to 6.5% then by 0.10% Per

-Down to 5.0% and Level Thereafter
+Year Down to 5.0% and Level Thereafter

-Dental Cost Trend Rates: Level at 5.0%
+Dental Cost Trend Rates: Level at 4.5%

-The discount rate used in the actuarial valuation as of June 30, 2020 was 2.25% compared to 3.50% used in the prior year.
-Mortality rates are based on an experience study conducted in 2018 using Wisconsin Retirement System experience from 2015-17.
+The discount rate used in the actuarial valuation as of June 30, 2022 was 4.00% compared to 2.25% used in the prior year.
+Mortality rates are based on the 2020 WRS Experience Tables for Active Employees and Healthy Retirees projected with mortality improvements using the fully generational MP-2021 projection scale from a base year of 2010.

-The actuarial assumptions used in the June 30, 2020 valuation were based on an experience study conducted in 2018 from Wisconsin Retirement System experience from 2015 - 2017.
+The actuarial assumptions used in the June 30, 2022 valuation were based on an experience study conducted in 2021 from Wisconsin Retirement System experience from 2018-2020.